software-engineering-at-home/content/channel/000-Channel-Introduction.md

 ### Supporting Material

-- [/] Slide deck
+- [x] Slide deck
-- [ ] Introduction to the onscreen branding
+- [x] Introduction to the onscreen branding
-- [ ] Onscreen topic list
+- [x] Onscreen topic list
-- [ ] Onscreen Twitter feed - with call to action to follow
+- [?]
+Onscreen Twitter feed - with call to action to follow
-- [ ] Reminder about YouTube channel
+- [?]
+Reminder about YouTube channel

 ---